|Copyright © 2005– by|

 values (of the chessmen) - are used as a guide to determine equal exchanges.
 The traditional "chart of relative values" fixes the value of a pawn = 1, knight or bishop = 3, rook = 5 and queen = 9.
 The value of the king is infinite, as checkmate of the king equals loss of game.
 However, in simplified endings, especially positions without queens, the king is an effective fighting piece with a 4.5 mobility value.
 Advanced players supplement these relative values with positional judgment, i.e., exchanging a minor piece for one or two pawns, a rook for a minor piece, etc. to obtain a positional advantage such as a strong outpost, control of a key file, a mating attack and so forth.

 variation - may refer to a specific sequence of moves which are part of a formal opening, such as the Exchange Variation of the Queen's Gambit Declined.
-Variations may also be a hypothetical sequences of alternative moves, commonly seen in the analysis of a chess game (see "annotation.")
+Variations may also be hypothetical sequences of alternative moves, commonly seen in the annotation of complete chess games (see "annotation," "opening line," tabiya.")

 visualization - the ability to "see" in the mind's eye a future position, or series of positions, flowing logically from the current one.
 Some players work forward from the present position, others visualize an ideal position and try to work backward to the present one.
 Average players are able to do this for short series ("if I go there, he replies this way, then I go here ...etc.")
 Gifted players can project long series of moves and also hold key positions in memory while they analyze side lines.
 Some players can visualize every piece, every square in successive positions (the so-called "photographic memory",) while others only focus on key aspects of positions (see blindfold chess.)

 waiting move - a move that isn't a capture or an attack.
 If a player determines he cannot improve his position, he may play a waiting move to make the opponent reveal his intentions.
+Such a strategy can cut both ways as a passive move may hand the initiative to the opponent.
 Also called a "quiet move" (see "tempozug.")

 weak square complex - a group of same-colored squares vulnerable to occupation or attack by enemy forces.
 The typical example is a player's pawns chained on squares of one color and his bishop of the opposite color lost or exchanged.
 Without the bishop, it is difficult to defend such a group of weak squares from incursion by enemy pieces (see "light-square weakness", "dark-square weakness" and "Lolli's Mate.")